nelsons-mph/pr-best-practices/README.md

 <b> Regular Git branches </b>

 <br>
-These branches will be available in your repository on permanent bases.
-Their naming convention is simple and straightforward.
+These branches will be available in your repository on a permanent basis.
+Their naming convention is straightforward.

 <br>
 <li> Development (dev) is the main development branch.
 The dev branch’s idea is to make changes in it and restrict the developers from making any changes in the master branch directly.
 Changes in the dev branch undergo reviews and, after testing, get merged with the master branch.